KhaiPhong25/RushHour/README.md

 # RushHour

-An application developed in python used to solve the Rush Hour game by using the BFS, DLS, UCS, A* algorithms
+An application developed in Python used for solving the Rush Hour game by using the BFS, DLS, UCS, A* algorithms.

 ## Prerequisites